sabhiram/sabhiram.github.io/_drafts/go_tracey.md

 Entering foo(0)
 {% endhighlight %}

+### <u>Goal 1:</u> Track Function Enter / Exit (... easily)

-Ok so clearly, the naive approach here would be to just tag the `Enter` of a function on function entry (as we did), and then tag the `Exit` before any branches which invoke a return (and before the function is done being defined).
-That just feels icky.
+Ok so clearly, the naive approach here would be to just tag the `Enter` of a function on function entry (as we did), and then tag the `Exit` before any branches which invoke a return.
+Even thinking about that makes me feel icky.

-Thankfully `Go` provides us with this nifty [`defer` statement](https://golang.org/ref/spec#Defer_statements), which we might just have to abuse a little.
+Thankfully `Go` provides us with this nifty [`defer` statement](https://golang.org/ref/spec#Defer_statements), which we just might have to abuse a little.

 From the documentation for `defer`:
 *"Each time a "defer" statement executes, the function value and parameters to the call are evaluated as usual and saved anew but the actual function is not invoked.
 Instead, deferred functions are invoked immediately before the surrounding function returns, in the reverse order they were deferred"*

 Ahh, so if we `defer` something immediately after we enter a function, then `Go` will invoke said deferred statement once the function we are executing returns.
 This is really cool!
 Without this, we would have to cover every returning branch of code with the exit message.
 Ok, so lets take another stab at our code, enriched with the power of `defer`: